Advanced Tutorial

 , and a new window will open.
 Specify the path to the EPicker executable file using the epicker

-(default) if you've added EPicker to your PATH.
+(default) if EPicker is added to the PATH.
 The edge xy

-option means it will ignore particles near the edge of the flattened tomogram.
+option ignores particles near the edge of the flattened tomogram.
 A lower threshold

 sets the maximum allowed number of particles to pick, and min dist